 - Allows the use of bidding credits for rural and Tribal entities;

 - Updates information security requirements to protect registration information; and

 - Facilitates transmission over wider channels while maintaining protections for other services

 The Commission worked hard to find a balanced compromise here.
-No one industry segment gets exactly what they wanted, and the interests of all segments are taken into account.
+No one industry segment gets exactly what it wants, and the interests of all segments are taken into account.
 For example, WISPs were lobbying for license sizes to be census tracts, and MNOs wanted large metropolitan areas.
-The compromise of county actually aligns with the fact that many rural services operate on county boundaries today.
+The compromise of counties actually aligns with the fact that many rural services operate on county boundaries today.

-The proposal also opens the opportunity for a fluid and vibrant secondary market for PALs, addressing the PAL needs for many Enterprises.
-The PAL rules state that the licenses obtained within a county must be used or they will revert to GAA use.
+The proposal also opens the opportunity for a fluid and vibrant secondary market for PALs, addressing the PAL needs of many enterprises.
+The PAL rules state that the licenses obtained within a county must be used, or they will revert to GAA use.
 This actually encourages PAL holders who aren’t using their licenses to lease them to property managers, building owners, campuses, and other enterprises, giving these properties a competitive edge in the market.
-There will be a streamlined, electronic leasing system in place so that these transactions can happen quickly, and the Spectrum Controller will be part of the process of issuing these electronic PAL licenses.
+There will be a streamlined electronic leasing system in place so that these transactions can happen quickly, and the Spectrum Controller will be part of the process of issuing these electronic PAL licenses.